Free School Meals and Universal Infants Free School Meals

-- If you qualify for a Free School Meal under the benefit criteria, a letter will be sent to you confirming your Free School Meal Award
+- if you qualify for a free school meal under the benefit criteria, a message will be sent to you confirming your free school meal award and your child or children's school will also be informed

-- Entitlement to free school meals cannot be backdated
+- entitlement to free school meals cannot be backdated

 What happens if my circumstances change?

 Your child/ren will continue to receive free school meals entitlement until the end of the Universal Credit rollout period.
 This will apply even if your circumstances change for whatever reason.
 Once the Universal Credit is fully rolled out, your child will keep their entitlement until at least July 2023 while they complete their current phase of education for example primary or secondary school.

 What do I do to maintain my claim for Free School Meals?

 Your claim for free school meals will be reviewed on a regular basis by the Free School Meals Team once the Universal Credit roll out is complete.
 We use the Eligibility Checking System provided by the Department for Education to reconfirm your entitlement.
 We will send you messages if there are any changes to your child's status.
 Please note the online checking system only confirms or denies your eligibility to claim free school meals: it does not give us any other information.
 If we cannot confirm your entitlement through this process, we will contact you to ask you to provide up-to-date evidence of the benefit you receive.